 Component Sizing Properties

-The properties described in this section affect how components are sized at design time and/or runtime.
+The properties described in this section affect how components are sized at design time and at runtime.

 Vertical Size Policy